Volunteer in Morocco

 Rabat is a safe bet because of its international community, and more people will speak English there.
 Fes, Meknes, and Marrakesh offer a more traditional experience, and many rural areas in the Middle Atlas and High Atlas have a clear need for volunteers as well.

 How to Save Money While Volunteering: While life in Morocco isn’t expensive for locals, it can quickly become steep if you try to live an American lifestyle.
 Looking for the best way to save money?
 Live like a local!
 Find local alternatives to imported products like Doritos and Snickers.
 Alcohol and meat are both expensive, so occasionally try a plate of lentils or a salad instead.
-When you’re buying gifts for home, try to find the original artisans rather than the more common middlemen – many cities have a state-run artisana for this purpose.
+When you’re buying gifts to take home, try to find the original artisans rather than the more common middlemen – many cities have a state-run artisana for this purpose.